farrisric/npl/docs/train_top.rst

    :align: center
    :figwidth: 100%

-This figure illustrates the learning curve for the model, depicting the training and test performance as the training set size increases.
+We plot the coefficients values to visualize the importance of each feature in the model.

 .. code-block:: python